valerino/dotfiles/README.md

 ln -s /path/to/this_repo/.linux_customize_zshrc ~/.linux_customize_zshrc
 ln -s /path/to/this_repo/.macos_customize_zshrc ~/.macos_customize_zshrc

-# this is only for developing AOSP on linux, zsh will spawn bash
+# this includes configuration for developing AOSP on linux, zsh will spawn bash
 ln -s /path/to/this_repo/.linux_customize_bashrc ~/.linux_customize_bashrc
 ~~~